philmayes/midi_maker/README.md

 | perc     | Y | - | - | - |
 | rhythm   | Y | Y | - | Y |

-### unmute
-If voices have been previously muted, turn one or more on with `unmute voices=voice1,voice2...`.
-Turn all voices on with `unmute voices=all`.

 ### loop
 Format: `loop`.

 Loop marks the start of a passage that is to be played more than once, see `repeat`.
 It takes no parameters.

-### mute
+### mute and unmute
 The voices created with the `voice` command are initially all audible.
 Turn one or more voices off with `mute voices=vname1,vname2...`.
-Turn all voices off with `mute voices=all`.The inverse of `mute` is `unmute`.
+Turn all voices off with `mute voices=all`.
+To hear the voices again, use `unmute voices=vname1,vname2...`.

 ### pan
 Format: `volume voices=vname1,vname2,... position=# rate=#`

 Change the left-right position of one or more voices.
 The position ranges from left=0 to right=127.
 64 is the center.
-Use `position=80` to set the position to 80;
+For instance, use `position=80` to set the position to 80;
 `position=+20` to increase the position by 20, and `position=-10` to decrease the position by 10.
 Use `rate` to make the change happen over a period of time.
 For example, `rate=2` will change the position by 2 per beat.